LexellA/Interpreter-WebServer/README.md

-# Chatbot-Server
+# Interpreter-WebServer

 ## Description

-homework of BUPT program designing lesson
+project of BUPT program designing lesson

 ### this project includes
-- [x] a simple web server
+- a simple web server
-- [x] a web client based on chatUI
+- a web client based on chatUI
-- [x] a simple script interpreter
+- a simple script interpreter

 ### functions